ia97lies/xauxi/README.md

 ### Welcome to xauxi.
-xauxi is a event driven reverse proxy based on lua.
-The configuration is in fact a lua script.
+xauxi is a event driven reverse proxy based on Lua.
+The configuration is in fact a Lua script.
 You have full access to the connection/request/response including the possible body data.
-As http is just a lua filter which is feed by the connections incomming data it is possible to handle any kind of protocol.
+As http is just a Lua filter which is feed by the connections incomming data it is possible to handle any kind of protocol.

 ### Sample configuration
 A sample configuration could look as follow